 A deep low frequency that is well separated from mid and high notes is one of the many things you’ll like about this model.
 The main reason why the ProMedia 2.1 is capable of producing such a heavy bass line is because of the satellite technology that brings 25 watts of power supported by a powerful 130-watt subwoofer all packed in a throw driver with dimensions of 6.5 inches in diameter.

-The quality of built is also impressive and the best feature we would like to emphasize in this category is the metal stand upon which the two speakers rest.
+The quality of build is also impressive and the best feature we would like to emphasize in this category is the metal stand upon which the two speakers rest.
 You’ll be able to control the volume and plug in your headphones using the volume and subwoofer knobs smartly placed just next to the headphone on the right speaker.

 The frequency range isn’t spectacular as it’s limited between 32 Hz and 20 KHz, but this isn’t a huge swing factor as we all know how desktop speakers usually don’t have a very low FR.
 You won’t be using the ProMedia 2.1 to organize the next block party.
 They’re just a high-quality audio outlet that needs to sound good while you’re gaming or listening to some music in your room.